At a Glance

 Benefits

-• Work‑life balance – Holiday Accrual Scheme, a wellbeing day extra annual leave and the option to purchase additional holidays up to 5 days.
+- Holiday Accrual Scheme, an extra day of annual leave as a ‘wellbeing day’ and the option to purchase additional holidays (up to 5 days).
+Flexibility to accommodate existing commitments.

-• Growth and development – Education Grant covering accreditation up to master’s level and leadership courses.
+- Education Grant funding for accreditation up to master’s level and leadership courses.

-• Wellbeing initiatives – team‑building days, summer festivals, discounted gym memberships and a cycle‑to‑work scheme.
+- Team‑building days, summer festivals, well‑being initiatives, discounted gym memberships and cycle‑to‑work scheme.

-If you’re passionate about making a difference and ready to embark on an incredible journey, apply now and be part of something amazing at Fair Ways.
+If you\’re passionate about making a difference and are ready to embark on an incredible journey, apply today and be a part of something amazing at Fair Ways.
+Join our team and help shape brighter futures!

 #J-18808-Ljbffr